AppFlowy-IO/AppFlowy-Cloud/doc/DEPLOYMENT.md

   underscores_in_headers on;
   ```
 - If AppFlowy Web is served on a separate domain, you will need to modify the nginx conf to prevent CORS issues.
-  By default, we allow requests from `localhost:3000`, using, the configuration below:
+  By default, we allow requests from `localhost:3000`, using the configuration below:
   ```
   map $http_origin $cors_origin {
     # AppFlowy Web origin